irondrive/andromeda-server/README.md

 ### File Inputs
 Certain app actions require that they are passed a file stream as input.
 With HTTP they should be a regular `multipart/form-data` file upload.
 See PHP's $_FILES.
 With CLI they can be specified as a path with `--myfile% path` or they can be read directly from STDIN (one file only) with `--myfile-`.
 With `%` the inputted file's name can optionally be changed as well, e.g. `--myfile% path newname`.
 App actions that require file input will specify `%` or `-` in their usage text.

-# Installation
+#Installation

 For development, simply clone the repo and use `composer install` to download and install the required PHP dependencies.
 By default this includes development-specific dependencies.
 For production, download a release tarball with dependencies included, or use `composer install --no-dev`.
 Installation is done with the `./andromeda-install` entry point.

 ### Basic Requirements
 Andromeda requires PHP >= 7.4 (8.x is supported) and the JSON (7.x only), mbstring, PDO and Sodium PHP extensions.
 Other extensions may be required by apps for additional functionality.
 Supported databases are MySQL, PostgreSQL and SQLite.
 These require the corresponding PDO extensions (PDO-mysql, PDO-pgsql, PDO-sqlite).
 PostgreSQL ALSO requires the PHP-pgsql extension.

-Andromeda does not use any OS or webserver-specific functions and works on Windows and Linux, Apache and Nginx, etc.  *No* specific PHP or webserver configuration is required.
+Andromeda does not use any OS or webserver-specific functions and works on Windows, Linux, BSD, Apache, Nginx, etc.  *No* specific PHP or webserver configuration is required.
 It is recommended for security to ensure that the web server cannot write to any of the PHP code folders.

 It is strongly recommended (but not required) to make sure that only the main entry point (`index.php`) is web-accessible.  `Andromeda` and `vendor` should be installed elsewhere (e.g. `/usr/local/lib`).
 The `index.php` and `andromeda-server` entry points will check `./`, `/usr/local/lib/andromeda-server/` and `/usr/lib/andromeda-server/` in that order for the `Andromeda` folder.
 Hiding the subdirectories is not strictly required, but having them accessible [may create vulnerabilities](https://thephp.cc/articles/phpunit-a-security-risk).
 In case the folders must exist in `/var/www`, .htaccess files are included to restrict access with Apache 2.4, but manual configuration is needed for nginx or other servers.
 For development, the tools assume that the folders are still in the repository root.